bigskysoftware/htmx/www/essays/a-real-world-react-to-htmx-port.md

 effective and able to contribute more value.
 It also makes development more fun, since developers can own an entire feature.
 Finally, it can lead to better optimized software, since the developer can make optimizations anywhere in the stack without needing to coordinate with other developers.

-## Q&A

-Here are some questions we asked David:

-Q: How did you hear about htmx?
-What made you consider using it for Contexte?

-Q: These are eye-popping numbers.
-Did you expect htmx to perform this well for you?

-Q: Your team went from having a strong back-end/front-end split to a team of full-stack developers.
-How did that change affect development?

-Q: Surely there were areas where htmx wasn't as nice as react.
-Can you give some?

-Q: Do you have any insights for other people considering htmx?

 ## Slides